Professor Ushashi Dasgupta

 My research centres around nineteenth-century fiction.
 I have two main areas of interest.
 The first is the relationship between literature, space, place, and architecture.
 I also work on the novel – its nature, development, and possibilities – and the global histories of reading.
 I was a trustee of the Dickens Society from 2021 to 2024 and serve on the editorial board of Dickens Quarterly.
 Much of my thinking brings me back to Dickens in some way or other.

 I continue to ask what happens when literary criticism and geography intersect.
 I am currently working on a project about nineteenth-century housing disasters.
+I have published an essay that discusses some of my initial findings, about a house collapse on Tottenham Court Road.
 With colleagues across English, Geography, and History departments at Oxford and beyond, I co-lead a research network on cultures of rent, which has received funding from the Oxford Research Centre in the Humanities (TORCH).
-You can find out more about the Rent Cultures Network here: https://www.torch.ox.ac.uk/rent-cultures-network.
+You can find out more about the Rent Cultures Network here.

 Professor Ushashi Dasgupta